 The Difference Between a True Sanctuary and a False Establishment

-When substandard facilities use this word, it takes away from true sanctuaries that strive to provide the best for their animals, like we do here at The Wildcat Sanctuary.
+When substandard facilities use this word, it takes away from true sanctuaries that strive to provide the best for their animals, as we do here at The Wildcat Sanctuary.
 The U.S. Fish and Wildlife Service defines a “sanctuary” as a tax-exempt, non-profit entity that doesn’t engage in commercial trade in big cat species, including their offspring, parts, and products made from them.
 Breeding big cats and allowing direct contact with them is prohibited.

 Minnesota, where The Wildcat Sanctuary is located, legally defines a “wildlife sanctuary” in similar terms, adding that a sanctuary provides lifetime care for the animals.
 Accreditation organizations, like ASA and GFAS, add that “sanctuaries” will not have animals on full-time exhibit, unescorted public visitation is not allowed, and wild animals shall not be taken from their enclosures or off sanctuary grounds for exhibition or education.
 It’s clear that many of the facilities we hear about that are in trouble were never true sanctuaries to begin with.